HenrikBengtsson/startup/README.md

 Contributing to this package is easy.
 Just send a [pull request](https://help.github.com/articles/using-pull-requests/).
 When you send your PR, make sure `develop` is the destination branch on the [startup repository](https://github.com/HenrikBengtsson/startup).
 Your PR should pass `R CMD check --as-cran`, which will also be checked by <a href="https://travis-ci.org/HenrikBengtsson/startup">Travis CI</a> and <a href="https://ci.appveyor.com/project/HenrikBengtsson/startup">AppVeyor CI</a> when the PR is submitted.

+We abide to the [Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) of Contributor Covenant.

 ## Software status